MediciHouse07/Learning_Records/macro_economy.md

 - flow variable and stock variable
 - production is income

+## Lecture 12

+2022/12/13

+0000<->1500

+- buying a share is not an investment
+- a company buying a machine is an investment
+- Kt = Kt-1 + It minus deltaKt-1
+- Y=C+I+G+NX
+- Spri = Y-T-C
+- SGov = T-G
+- Investment = Total saving
+- have people to not to eat potatoes today to have investment
+- shady character

 ## Lecture 18
 2022/03/13: 1446/4737
 * similar as real GDP vs nominal GDP, there are real profit vs nominal profit as well, real profit = real revenue - real cost, real means remove the effect of price changing